Meridanus/BlockGame_Chime_ResurcePack/README.md

-# blockgame_textures
+# Blockgame Textures
- custom Textures for the BlockGame Server
+ Custom Textures for the BlockGame Minecraft Server